Best things to do in Slovenia

 Ljubljana

 Ljubljana, the capital city of Slovenia, was named European Green Capital in 2016, and it is one of the greenest and safest capital cities on the planet.
-It is also one of the smallest and least populated capital cities in Europe, so there is plenty of room for you to explore without feeling crowded.
+It is also one of the smallest and least populated capital cities in Europe, so there is plenty of room for you to explore Old town without feeling crowded.
 Ljubljana is like a friendly small town, but it has all the offerings of a big capital city.

 It has a dreamy, Middle-European feel in the winter, and the summer is the best time to enjoy the city centre, which is car-free and has a Mediterranean feel.

-Best things to do in Slovenia
+Best things to do in Slovenia: 17 Incredible Attractions

 Travellers think of the city as the “diamond in the rough” of Europe.
 It has many things to do for an active break in nature, and you can also try a variety of local specialities.
 And the best place to relax is on the banks of the Ljubljanica, where there are cosy cafes where tourists can talk to locals and enjoy the view.